 The employer is obliged to arrange for lunch (or another type of meal, depending on the respective operation, such as the 24h/7days shifts) or to offer meal vouchers instead.
 The employer must bear 55% of the costs at a minimum.
 Many employers offer more, up to 100%.
 The minimum value of the vouchers is prescribed by the government.

 Supplementary Employee Benefits & Perks

-There are various perks offered in Slovakia, and the most common and well perceived are a company car also for private use, sickness leave days, additional vacation days, group life/accident insurance, company apartment, cafeteria.
+There are various perks offered in Slovakia, and the most common and well-perceived are a company car also for private use, sickness leave days, additional vacation days, group life/accident insurance, a company apartment, and a cafeteria.
 Rarely offered perks include a company kindergarten, free snacks, and entertainment rooms This always depends on the employee’s position in the company.